AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 SS a subprogram with an explicit Global aspect and no Depends or body has an implicit dependency_relation where each output is dependent on every input
+      :Trace Unit: FA 6.1.5 SS a subprogram with an explicit Global aspect and no Depends or body has an implicit dependency_relation where each output is dependent on every input